kadavilrahul/woocommerce_searchbar/README.md

 # Custom Product Search for Woocommerce

-This plugin adds a custom product search functionality to your WordPress site, allowing you to search both WordPress posts/products and external PostgreSQL database products.
+This plugin adds a custom product search functionality to your WordPress site, allowing you to search both WordPress posts/products using MySQl Query and also external PostgreSQL database products that need to be created first.

 ## Installation